 EB5 Investor visas leads to permanent residency.
 It is a viable option for investors that are unable to obtain permanent residency through other means such as Employment sponsored green card (ie. PERM, National Interest Waivers, EB1 Extraordinary Ability, or EB1 International Managers).
 EB5 visas are generally the last option because it requires an investment of $500,000 or $1,000,000 depending on the location of the business and the creation of 10 jobs.
 Also, EB5 requires conditional residency for 2 years and a subsequent application to remove the conditions, whereby the investment must be maintained and proof of showing the creation of 10 full time jobs.

-Parents often want their children to live their lives in the United States while the parents retain their lives overseas.
+Parents often want their children to live their lives in the United States or obtain a U.S. citizenship after their studies while the parents retain their lives overseas.
 Consequently, the EB5 program has become a popular green card category for students.
 Unfortunately, permanent residence indicates permanent intent to live in the United States while an F1 student visa indicates an intent to live in the US only while studying.
 Consequently, there are contrary intents that can ultimately lead to a fraud charge by USCIS due to the issue of preconceived intent.

 Maintaining your Status from F1, H1B to EB-5